-Lambie-Dew Oration: This is given annually in the Great Hall of the University to honour the work of Professor C. G. Lambie and Professor Sir Harold Dew, the first full-time Professors of Medicine and Surgery respectively in the University of Sydney.
+Lambie-Dew Oration: This is given annually in the Great Hall of the University to honour the work of Professor Sir Harold Dew and the late Professor C. G. Lambie, the first full-time Professors of Medicine and Surgery respectively in the University of Sydney.
 The orator is a speaker of world renown in medical or scientific practice and teaching.